PANDORIXX/plamoto/readme.md

 cd plamoto
 ```

-Run the script for your system:
+Run the setup script for your system:
 - Linux/maxOS:
 ```bash
 ./setup.sh